 I already wrote how I ignored the lump that could’ve been diagnosed as cancer because I was busy with other “important” stuff.
-I do believe our minds cannot think straight when overwhelmed, even if the situation requests urgent reaction.
-We can lose the feeling for priorities and act irrationally.
+I do believe our minds cannot think straight when overwhelmed, even if the situation requires an urgent reaction.
+We can lose the feeling of priorities and act irrationally.

-There is no doubt that Dmitry Khlebushkin, the passenger from the seat 10C on an unfortunate Aeroflot flight, lost the sense for reality.
+There is no doubt that Dmitry Khlebushkin, the passenger from seat 10C on an unfortunate Aeroflot flight, lost his sense of reality.
 The survivor of the plane crash was one of the people who blocked the aisle while saving his backpack, only to complain after the crash that he waited 40 minutes for the refund of his ticket and that, in the end, Aeroflot did not even provide it.
-Passengers behind the row number 11 never had the chance to stand in front of the media microphones and complain about the refund.
+Passengers behind row number 11 never had the chance to stand in front of the media microphones and complain about the refund.
 They burned to death!

 Plane crash history of luggage love

-While it’s easy to call out this passenger for incredible selfishness, history confirms that the majority of us is the same.
+While it’s easy to call out this passenger for incredible selfishness, history confirms that the majority of us are the same.
 When confronted with the plane in flames, we save our luggage!

 On 9 December 2011, Cathay Pacific flight B744 from Shanghai to Hong Kong experienced problems during taxiing for departure.
 The smoke appeared in the cabin, and the captain ordered the evacuation of the aircraft.
 Photographs of the event clearly showed that passengers were leaving the plane stuffed with personal belongings.
 Everyone on board was lucky to survive the incident.

-On 6 July 2013, Asiana Airlines flight 214 from Seoul to San Francisco crashed on final approach.
-The tail section ripped off during the crash-landing.
+On 6 July 2013, Asiana Airlines Flight 214 from Seoul to San Francisco crashed on the final approach.
+The tail section ripped off during the crash landing.
 As the fire was swallowing the aircraft, passengers were still grabbing their carry-on baggage before fleeing the burning wreckage.
 Some of them even had some heavy roll-aboard suitcases.
 Out of 307 persons on board, three died.

 I do find it disgusting that these people all valued their hand luggage above the other passengers lives. pic.twitter.com/LTiDecgmMf